Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

       <input value={name} onChange={evt => setName(evt.target.value)} />
 ```

 The first edit is to change the location of your `state` data for the `value={}` attribute on your input element.
 Change `value={this.state.name}` to remove the reference to `this.state` that only applies to a class.
-The value is now going to be stored in your name variable returned from the useState Hook.
+The value is now going to be stored in your name variable returned from the `useState` Hook.

 Updating this reference gives  `value={name}`.

-The next thing to do is replace the call to the missing `this.handleChange` method referenced in the `onChange={}` attribute.
+The next thing is replace the call to the missing `this.handleChange` method referenced in the `onChange={}` attribute.

 ```
 onChange = { evt => setName(evt.target.value) }
 ```

-Since you’re going to use the `setName()` method you got from your `useState` Hook, you can actually simplify how you call this and do it inline, in the `onChange` attribute.
+Since you use the `setName()` method you got from your `useState` Hook, you can actually simplify how you call this and do it inline, in the `onChange` attribute.
 Using a single line arrow function you just call `setName()` directly and use the same `evt.target.value` to reference the underlying value of the input element from the event (the evt argument) that you’re passed in by the `onChange` event.

 Don't be be tempted to just call `setName()` directly without an arrow function like this, `onChange = { setName(evt.target.value) }`.
 Events like the `onChange` event, require you to pass a function that can be called when the time comes.
-By writing out the function directly and passing it arguments, you’re effectively invoking that function right away.
-This creates a problem, especially when you’re updating `state` values, which causes React to render the component again, which, in turn, calls the function again, resulting in an infinite loop.
+By writing out the function directly and passing it arguments, you effectively invoke that function right away.
+This creates a problem, especially when you update `state` values, which causes React to render the component again, which, in turn, calls the function again, resulting in an infinite loop.

 Next, update your `button` element.